Significance

 Employee Training

 Understanding Berry’s global organization and business strategy is important for every role within our company.
 Through a variety of training programs, we provide our team members across the globe with Berry-specific skills and capabilities and custom development courses in sustainability, project management, and Lean Six Sigma to help progress their personal and professional goals.
-In 2023, we achieved an average of 57.5 training hours per our more than 43,000 team members, resulting in a total of 2.5 million training hours completed.
+In 2024, we achieved an average of 54.3 training hours per team member, resulting in over 2 million training hours completed.
 These training hours included instructor-led sessions, various online learning platforms, and new-hire onboarding.

 Talent Management and Acquisition